M66B/NetGuard/README.md

 This is how most (all?) other no root firewalls work.
 NetGuard is unique, because it doesn't implement a TCP/IP stack and is therefore both highly efficient and simple.

-For more advanced use cases while not sacrificing battery usage, rooting and using a iptables based firewall, like [AFWall+](https://github.com/ukanth/afwall) might be a better option.
+For more advanced use cases, while not sacrificing battery usage, rooting your device and using a iptables based firewall, like [AFWall+](https://github.com/ukanth/afwall) might be a better option.

 <a name="FAQ6"></a>
 **(6) Will NetGuard send my internet traffic to an external (VPN) server?**

 No, it even can't, because NetGuard has no *internet* permission.

+<a name="FAQ7"></a>
+**(7) Why are applications without internet access shown?**

+Internet permission can be granted with each application update without user consent.
+Not filtering applications without internet access allows you to block internet access before such an update occurs.

 Support
 -------